RLOpenCatalyst/Service_Workbench_Templates/RStudio/README.md

 ### Implementation
 * Refer to the Implementation [guide](https://github.com/RLOpenCatalyst/Service_Workbench_Templates/tree/main/RStudio/machine-images/config/infra/README.md) to deploy EC2-RStudio-Server.
-* To deploy EC2-RStudio-Server, you will have to add EC2-RStudio-Server CFT as a product in SWB Service Catalog

 ### Configuration
-* Post adding EC2-RStudio-Server CFT to SWB Service Catalog product portfolio do the following steps:
+* After running the installer scripts as mentioned in the Implementation guide, do the following steps:
     1. Login to SWB as admin.
     2. Navigate to Workspace Types to import EC2-RStudio-Server.
     3. Configure EC2-RStudio-Server with input parameters.